danenbm/fintech-m14-machine-learning-trading-bot/README.md

 When the model was trained with 6 months of data instead of 3, overall the model performed better than the baseline.
 The accuracy went up to 56%, the Strategy Cumulative Returns went up to 184.2%, and the Actual Cumulative Returns of the emerging markets data went up to 156.0%.
 Note there was a period about 1 year where the model performed worse than the underlying assets, but in the end the model performed 28.2% better than the underlying assets.

-Note the reason the Actual Cumulative Returns went up compared to the baseline was because the 6 months of training data changed the amount of data available used by the cumulative product comparison.
+Also note the reason the Actual Cumulative Returns went up compared to the baseline was because the 6 months of training data changed the amount of data available used by the cumulative product comparison.

-### SMA Window Tuned Model
+### SMA Window Tuned SVC Model

 #### Classification Report
 ```